Dallas Maritime Law Attorneys

-- Collisions with other vessels or stationary objects
+- Collisions with other vessels or objects

-One study by the U.S. Army of Corps of Engineers (USACE) determined that dredging accident are among the most deadly types of maritime incidents.
+One study by the U.S. Army of Corps of Engineers (USACE) determined that dredging accidents are among the most deadly types of maritime incidents.
 After looking at 12 months of accidents, the USACE observed there were seven involving dredges.
 Of these seven accidents, three were fatal, two caused serious injuries, and two caused significant property damage.
 In other words, most of the accidents were serious events.